jbarndt/fcbh-dataset-io/README.md

 ```
 # Load the words from some source
 file = FileAdapter(db)
-file.loadCSVv1("filepath.csv")
+file.loadScriptsCSV("filepath.csv")
 ```
+### Checking Text

+Because changes could be made during the recording of the audio, and these textual changes might not have gotten back into the textual script that we have obtained.
+It is best to attempt checking the correctness of the text, by using a speech to text tool, and comparing the generated text with the textual script.

+At this time, this task is a black box.
+I don’t know if we will be able to identify a speech to text tool that works well for little known languages.
+Or, what will be required to do a comparison of its output text to the original text.

 ### Locating Each Word in Audio

 *Aeneas* is used to find the beginning and ending of each word in the audio, and to output a file of timestamps that mark the beginning and ending of those words.
-This example, processes one chapter at a time.
+This example processes one chapter at a time.
 It is an open question whether it might be more accurate to process each script segment one at a time.

 ```
 # install ffmpeg